kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

     CASE
         WHEN (e.FirstName IS NULL OR e.FirstName = '' OR
               e.LastName IS NULL OR e.LastName = '' OR
-              e.Email IS NULL OR e.Email = '') THEN 'HIGH PRIORITY'
+              e.WorkEmail IS NULL OR e.WorkEmail = '') THEN 'HIGH PRIORITY'
         WHEN (e.BaseSalary IS NULL OR e.BaseSalary = 0 OR
               e.HireDate IS NULL OR
               e.DepartmentID IS NULL) THEN 'MEDIUM PRIORITY'